PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-07 16:48:34
+Last updated: 2024-04-07 16:49:06
-Random Quote: Better the butcher than the meat.
-All kings are butchers.
-Are queens so different?  -  Daario Naharis
+Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett